 - Line a baking sheet with parchment paper.

-- In a bowl, mix sour cream with baking soda.
+- In a bowl, mix ½ cup sour cream with ¼ teaspoon baking soda.
+Reserve.

-- In the bowl of a food processor, put flour, baking powder, salt, and sugar.
+- In the bowl of a food processor, put 2 cups all-purpose flour, 3 teaspoons baking powder, ¾ teaspoon salt and 4 tablespoons sugar.
 Process a few times to mix.

-- Scatter the cold butter pieces on top and pulse until they're the size of peas and beans.
+- Scatter ¼ cup butter, cold and in pieces on top and pulse until they're the size of peas and beans.
 They will be irregular.

 - If making by hand, stir the dry ingredients in a large bowl.
 Scatter the butter pieces on top and integrate with a pastry cutter or your hands until it's the size of peas and beans.
 They will be irregular.

-- In a small bowl or jar stir the egg, buttermilk and vanilla.
+- In a small bowl or jar stir 1 egg, 3 tablespoons buttermilk and ¼ teaspoon vanilla extract.
 Add the sour cream mixture and combine.
 Don't beat.
-There will be small chunks of sour cream, and that is fine.
+There will be small lumps of sour cream, and that is fine.

 - Pour over the flour and butter mixture and process with a few on/off pulses just until it begins to come together.
 It's essential that you don't overmix the dough or the scones will be tough.
 It should be almost integrated with dry patches.
 Transfer to a large bowl.